 For massive data extraction projects, multiple simultaneous transactions must happen within the software.
 This is called parallel processing.
 Very large projects, or projects that must happen within a short timeframe, take advantage of as many computer processors as possible to complete work quicker.

 This comes in many forms.
 Some organizations take advantage of computer processing available in-house (like unused computer labs or servers), or in the cloud with elastically expanding resources.
 Taking advantage of all available hardware or compute-power is never a limitation with IDP.

 No machine or human is perfect.
 The ultimate goal of IDP is to deliver 100% accurate data.
 This is achievable by providing a built-in review phase that enables humans to review extracted data before it is integrated into workflows and other line of business software applications.

-To meet demands of complex workflows, IDP solutions will integrate with virtually any enterprise software application.
+To meet demands of complex workflows, intelligent document processing market solutions will integrate with virtually any enterprise software application.
 This is important for validating information and for putting extracted information into the systems that need it.
 IDP will output data in the format of your choice to ensure information governance is in alignment with your master data model.

 Data and documents exist within many silos in every organization.
 With the ability to access and process (extract / redact) this data without manually moving it around, an immense amount of time is saved while achieving desired business outcomes.
 IDP processes data where it rests, whether in the cloud, or in local storage.